Percolation on triangulations: a bijective path to Liouville quantum gravity: Discrete dictionary III: tree of clusters, envelope excursions, and pivotal points

 As stated in Theorem~\ref{thm:DFS-to-perco} (Property (ii)) and Theorem~\ref{thm:dfs-inf}, every percolation cycle $\gamma$ of $(M,\sigma)$ has a unique edge $e^*$ of $M^*$ which is not in the exploration tree $\dfs(M,\sigma)$.
 We call $e^*$ the \emph{envelope edge} of $\gamma$.
 Recall from Theorem~\ref{thm:DFS} (ii), that the mapping $\etavf$ gives a one-to-one correspondence between the $c$-steps of $w$ and the in-edges of $M^*$ not in $\dfs(M,\sigma)$.
 We call \emph{envelope step} of $\gamma$ the $c$-step of $w$ corresponding to its envelope edge.
 Note that in the finite case $(M,\sigma)\in\bmT_P$, the envelope edge is dual to an inner edge of $M$, hence the envelope step is always a \emph{matched $c$-step}.
 We call \emph{envelope excursion} a subwalk $w_iw_{i+1}\ldots w_k$ of $w$ such that $w_i$ is far-matched to $w_k$ and $w_k$ is an envelope step.
 The time $k$ is called the \emph{envelope closing time} of $\ga$.
 The following result is immediate from Theorems~\ref{thm:dfsdual} and~\ref{thm:dfsdual-inf}. \begin{cor} Let $w$ be in $\bmK$ or $\imK$.
 Let $w'=w_i\dots w_k$ be a subwalk of $w$, with $w_k=c$.
 The subwalk $w'$ is an envelope excursion if and only if $w_i$ is the far-match of $w_k$ and $\treepar(w_k)$ is of different color than $w_k$. \end{cor} \begin{definition} To a percolation cycle $\ga$ of $(M,\sigma)$, we associate a discrete looptree $\frk L(\ga)$ which, roughly speaking, corresponds to the boundary of the cluster enclosed by $\ga$.
 Precisely, let $C$ be the percolation cluster for which $\ga$ is the outside-cycle.
 Let $V$ be the set of vertices of $M$ which are in $C$ and incident to an edge crossed by $\ga$, and let $E$ be the set of edges of $M$ incident to a triangle crossed by $\ga$ and joining two vertices of $C$.
 We denote by $\frk L(\ga)$ the (unrooted) discrete looptree obtained from the submap $M_\ga$ of $M$ with vertex-set $V$ and edge-set $E$ by replacing every bridge of $M_\ga$ by a double edge.
-We define the root edge $e_0$ of $\frk L(\ga)$ as follows: denoting by $e^*\in E(M^*)$ the envelope edge of $\ga$, by $e\in E(M)$ the edge dual to $e^*$, and by $v$ the endpoint of $e$ inside $\ga$, we define $e_0$ as the first edge of $\frk L(\ga)$ following $e$ in counterclockwise direction around $v$. \end{definition} \begin{lemma} Let $w\in\bmK$ and $(M,\sigma)=\bPhi(w)$, or let $w\in\imK$ and $(M,\sigma)=\Phi^\infty(w)$.
-Let $\gamma$ be a percolation cycle of $(M,\sigma)$, let $w'=w_iw_{i+1}\ldots w_k$ be the corresponding envelope excursion, and let $\wt w=w_iw_{i+1}\ldots w_{k-1}$. \begin{compactitem} \item[(i)] The envelope step $w_k$ corresponds via $\etae$ to an edge of $M$ crossing $\gamma$ (the dual of its envelope edge).
-The envelope step $w_k$ also corresponds via $\etavf$ to a vertex of $M$ inside $\gamma$.
-The step $w_i$ corresponds via $\etavf$ to a triangle crossed by $\gamma$. \item[(ii)] All the edges of $M$ which are either inside $\gamma$ or crossing $\gamma$ correspond via $\etae$ to steps in the envelope excursion $w'$.
-All the vertices of $M$ inside $\gamma$, and all the triangles inside $\gamma$ or crossed by $\gamma$ correspond via $\etavf$ to steps in the envelope excursion $w'$. \item[(iii)] The triangles crossed by $\gamma$ (or, dually, the vertices of $M^*$ on $\ga$) correspond via $\etavf$ to the spine steps of $\wt w$, that is, the $a$-steps and $b$-steps of $w'$ not enclosed in any close-matching inside $\wt w$. \item[(iv)] If $w_k$ is of a $c$-step of type $a$ (resp. $b$), then we consider the discrete looptree $\frk L=\frk L_\ell(\wt w)$ (resp. $\frk L=\frk L_r(\wt w)$) given by Definition~\ref{def:LR-w}.
-The root-edge of $\frk L$ is on a bubble $B$ of degree 2.
-Upon deleting the two edges of $B$ from $\frk L$, we get an isolated vertex and an unrooted map $\frk L'$, which we canonically root at the edge of $\frk L'$ following $B$ in counterclockwise direction around $\frk L$ (see Figure~\ref{fig:looptree-cycle}).
-Then $\frk L'$ is equal to $\frk L(\ga)$. \end{compactitem} \end{lemma}
+We define the root-edge $e_0$ of $\frk L(\ga)$ as follows: denoting by $e^*\in E(M^*)$ the envelope edge of $\ga$, by $e\in E(M)$ the edge dual to $e^*$, and by $v$ the endpoint of $e$ inside $\ga$, we define $e_0$ as the first edge of $\frk L(\ga)$ following $e$ in counterclockwise direction around $v$. \end{definition}